IFL-CAMP/simple/README.md

 ### Usage

+To be written, messages to convey:

-You can build it.
+You can build it easily.
 You can use it via CMake.
 You have some messages already defined.
-You have publisher/subscriber and request/reply
+You have publisher/subscriber and request/reply.

 #### Ehi...it looks like ROS!